Which KPIs are Important in Manufacturing?

 4. On-Time Delivery

 On-time delivery, or sometimes called Perfect Order Rate, is a performance indicator which measures the amount of perfectly finished goods shipped to the customer in full and on time.
 This KPI shows how well the agreed-upon deadlines are met.
-On-time delivery KPI is a supply chain efficiency measurement, which can reveal processes or bottlenecks that negatively affect delivery.
+On-time delivery is a supply chain efficiency metric, which can reveal processes or bottlenecks that negatively affect delivery.

 To calculate on-time delivery, one must divide the total number of delivered on-time items by the total number of shipped items.
 The reason why this metric is so important is because customers meeting or missing the deadline could mean a loss or profit, which directly impacts the level of customer satisfaction.